euroteamoutreach/biblefor.me/request.md

 ---
 layout: page
-title:
+title: Request
 permalink: /request/
 ---

-# Request
+# Request Form

-If you have questions please contact us.

-If you would like to receive a free book or participate in the Bible correspondence course please fill out the [sign up form]().
+To receive a free book of your choice, please complete the form below.
+If you do not want to request a book or participate in the Bible correspondence course and just want to talk to someone [please use this contact form](/contact) and someone will get in touch with you.

 <form action="//biblefor.me/forms/process.php" method="post">
 <input type="hidden" name="form_tools_form_id" value="1" />